AndreasJJ/Docker-nginx-flask-auto-ssl/README.md

-# A Flask docker container with HTTPS boilerplate
+# A Flask docker container with auto ssl boilerplate
-A simple docker(-compose) container with nginx and auto renewal https from letsencrypt for uwsgi applications.
+A simple docker(-compose) container with nginx and auto renewal ssl from letsencrypt for uwsgi applications.

 # How to use?
 Replace all occurrences of \<domain\> with your domain in the **flask-site-nginx.conf** and **init-letsencrypt.sh** files.